ZeroDrift810/NELBOT/permissions.md

 ## Can I delete my data

 Yes you can.
-There is no command or operation for this to happen, you may contact me directly and I will immediately delete all your data.
-Again the only data stored is your user id, no information about your user is stored.
+You may contact me directly and I will immediately delete all your data or remove snallabot from your server, within 10 minutes your leagues data will be removed.